Master of Arts (Theological Studies)

 A capstone project is a constructive work in which students demonstrate integration, particularly with an eye toward implications for some form of ministry.
 A capstone project should be “integrating” in at least one of the following four ways:

-A capstone project is subject to the instructor’s approval and may take a variety of forms including but not limited to the following: an essay; a sermon or series of sermons; a lesson plan or unit of curriculum; a plan of response and action for a congregation or institution; a website/social media; a drama; a work of art; a dance production; or a video series posted on the internet.
+A capstone project is subject to the instructor’s approval and may take a variety of forms, including but not limited to the following: a final paper; an essay; a sermon or series of sermons; a lesson plan or unit of curriculum; or a video series posted on the internet.
 The course catalogue will indicate courses that are eligible to meet this requirement.